Visiting Croatia in Autumn / Fall: What to Do in September & October

 If wine is one of your passions, consider planning a trip in during early October – that is when the magic of the wine happens.
 Although, truth be told, great local wine is available year-long in the country.

 If you are on Hvar island in the period of grape harvest, don’t miss to visit some most famous Duboković and Tomić wineries.
-Tasting the liquid is great, but learning a bit about it makes everything even more interesting.

 What cities to visit in Croatia in Autumn?